-To comply with State and Federal regulations, the Springport Water Districts #1 North and South will be annually issuing a report describing the quality of your drinking water.
+To comply with State regulations, Springport Water District #1 North Water District #1 South District, will be annually issuing a report describing the quality of your drinking water.
 The purpose of this report is to raise your understanding of drinking water and awareness of the need to protect our drinking water sources.
 This report provides an overview of last year's water quality.
 Included are details about where your water comes from, what it contains, and how it compares to State standards.

-If you have any questions about this report or concerning your drinking water, please contact William Patterson (315) 889-5963.
+If you have any questions about this report or concerning your drinking water, please contact William Patterson, Water Operator, 315-889-5963.
 We want you to be informed about your drinking water.
 If you want to learn more, please attend any of our regularly scheduled town board meetings.
 The meetings are held on the 2nd Monday at 7p.m. of each month at the Municipal Bldg., located at 859 State Route 326, Cayuga, NY.